 It is the coastline that attracts most visitors to Sardinia.
 It is often very beautiful, and ranges from sophisticated yacht resorts to unspoiled miles of quiet beaches and dramatically beautiful cliff sections.
 For an excess of expense and sophistication start at Costa Smerelda, to the north-east of the island.

-While the city of Rome and the vatican attracts the vst majority of visitors to the lazio region - and rightly so because it is one of the great cities of the world - if time permits be sure to explore the surrounding region!
+While the city of Rome and the vatican attracts the vast majority of visitors to the Lazio region - and rightly so because it is one of the great cities of the world - if time permits be sure to explore the surrounding region!

 The Piedmont region of north-west Italy is best known for Turin, but don't overlook the pretty scenery of Lake Orta and the numerous attractive villages when you are exploring

 Sicily is a large island off the southern tip of Italy, with a coastline offering fantastic beaches, dramatic inland mountain scenery including Mount Etna, many attractive towns and villages, and numerous ancient historical monuments.

 The Venice-Veneto region is famous for Venice, of course, and many visitors go no further - but the intrepid will find that the region has pretty villages, mountain scenery, and other interesting historical towns

 From Lake Garda to the south and then into the dolomites to the north, the range of scenery in Trentino-Alto Adige and the opportunities for exploring the countryside are the main attraction for visitors